 Drafts of your Action Plan / Reflective Statements are due periodically throughout the semester for peer review and analysis.
 You MUST post your final TPE 15 - Action Plan / Reflective Statement to the course website (Cougar Courses) in order to receive credit for this assignment.

-SJE Action Plan Components/Criteria No Credit Partial Credit Full Credit To Name 2 points An issue is not named in the SJE Action Plan An issue is named in the SJE Action Plan An issue is named in the SJE Action Plan that includes the implications for English learners To Reflect Critically 5 points The SJE Action Plan does not include a critically reflection of the identified issue The SJE Action Plan includes a critical reflection of the identified issue The SJE Action Plan includes a critical reflection of the identified issue with references to course readings, discussions / interviews with colleagues, and/or your experiences with English learners

-To Act 8 points An action plan addressing an identified issue is not included An action plan addressing the identified issue is included An action plan addressing an identified issue is included with specific steps / processes / timeline that demonstrates how social justice and equity for English learners will be achieved -------------------- --- -- ---
+SJE Action Plan No Credit Partial Credit Full Credit Components/Criteria To Name 2 points An issue is not named in the SJE Action Plan An issue is named in the SJE Action Plan An issue is named in the SJE Action Plan that includes the implications for English learners To Reflect Critically 4 points The SJE Action Plan does not include a critical reflection of the identified issue The SJE Action Plan includes a critical reflection of the identified issue The SJE Action Plan includes a critical reflection of the identified issue with references to course readings, discussions / interviews with colleagues, and/or your experiences with English learners To Act 5 points An action plan addressing an identified issue is not included An action plan addressing the identified issue is included An action plan addressing an identified issue is included with specific steps / processes / timeline that demonstrates how social justice and equity for English learners will be achieved Reflective Statement 4 points A reflective statement is not included A reflective statement is included that generally addresses TPE 15 A reflective statement identifying specific aspects of TPE 15 that are addressed in the action plan is included